circuitdao/docs/docs/getting-started/connect-wallet.md

 ### Other wallets

 Other wallets are not supported yet.
-This in cludes the official [Chia reference wallet](https://www.chia.net/downloads).
+This includes the official [Chia reference wallet](https://www.chia.net/downloads).

 ## Next steps